hashicorp/nomad/website/source/docs/job-specification/service.html.md

 - `port` `(string: <required>)` - Specifies the label of the port on which the check will be performed.
-Note this is the _label_ of the port and not the port number.
+Note this is the _label_ of the port and not the port number unless `address_mode = driver`.
 The port label must match one defined in the [`network`][network] stanza.
 If a port value was declared on the `service`, this will inherit from that value if not supplied.
 If supplied, this value takes precedence over the `service.port` value.
 This is useful for services which operate on multiple ports.
 Checks will use the host IP and ports by default.
 In Nomad 0.7.1 or later numeric ports may be used if `address_mode="driver"` is set on the check.

 - `protocol` `(string: "http")` - Specifies the protocol for the http-based health checks.
 Valid options are `http` and `https`.